charan-3/Smart-Phone-Controlled-Home-Automation-using-raspberry-pi/README.md

 *  We will be able to control any home appliance using the Raspberry pi 3 home automation.
 *  A smart phone application is used to control and monitor the home appliances using Bluetooth Or wifi.
-*
-to provide comfort, convenience, quality of life and security for resident
+To provide comfort, convenience, quality of life and security for resident
 Home automation  system is growing rapidly, they are used to provide comfort, convenience, quality of life and security